bxparks/AceTime/USER_GUIDE.md

      as well as it could be, and the algorithm may change in the future.
 To keep the code size within reasonble limits of a small Arduino controller, the algorithm may be permanently sub-optimal.
-* `BasicZoneProcessor`, `ExtendedZoneProcessor`
-    * Tested using both Python and Java libraries.
-    * Python [pytz](https://pypi.org/project/pytz/) library supports dates only from 2000 until 2038.
-    * Java `java.time` library has an upper limit far beyond the year 2068 limit of `ZonedDateTime`.
-Testing was performed from 2000 to until 2050.
 * `NtpClock`
     * The `NtpClock` on an ESP8266 calls `WiFi.hostByName()` to resolve the IP address of the NTP server.
 Unfortunately, when I tested this